Wie du warst! Wie du bist!

 Abstract

-At the heart of this exploration stands Liliana Nikiteanu, herself an integral part of Zurich Opera’s story for the past 34 years.
-Though long celebrated for her portrayals of the young lover Octavian, she could now be seen as something of a real-life Marschallin – a figure of wisdom and reflection, looking back on a remarkable career.
+At the center of this exploration stands Liliana Nikiteanu, a permanent ensemble member of the Opera House for 34 years.
+Once celebrated as the youthful lover Octavian, she now appears herself like a Marschallin of real life: a figure of wisdom and reflection, looking back on an extraordinary career.

-With playful ingenuity, the versatile composer interweaves echoes of the opera house’s season premieres with the signature formats of the Bernhard Theater.
-Like a fever dream, the lines between fiction and reality, past and present, opera and life begin to blur, as the performance drifts between the opera’s substage and the subconscious of its longest-serving ensemble member.
+Steen-Andersen playfully intertwines echoes of the opera season with the characteristic formats of the Bernhard Theater.
+Like in a fever dream, the boundaries blur between fiction and reality, past and present, opera and life, as the performance drifts back and forth between the Opera House’s understage and the subconscious of its longest-serving member.